bouwe77/temba/README.md

 const server = temba.create(config)
 ```

-The `requestBodyValidator` is an object with a `post`, and/or `patch`, and/or `put` field, which contains the callback function you want Temba to call before the JSON is saved to the database.
+The `requestBodyInterceptor` is an object with a `post`, and/or `patch`, and/or `put` field, which contains the callback function you want Temba to call before the JSON is saved to the database.

 The callback function receives two arguments: The `resourceName`, which for example is `movies` if you request `POST /movies`.
 The second argument is the `requestBody`, which is the JSON object in the request body.